A little one on the way? Congratulations!

 Another way to think about your nursery décor colors is through color blocking.
 It doesn’t mean you have to paint the whole room a single color to get the “pop” effect – doing so can actually start to look really garish quickly.
 You only have to paint a single wall or part of the wall for a surprising effect

 The practical side

-Now that you’ve chosen the theme and colors, you’re ready to decorate.
+Now that you’ve chosen the theme and color palette for your home, you’re ready to decorate.
 Start with the basics: a crib, changing table and a closet or dresser for all your carefully selected clothes.
 A bit of storage is needed for assorted toys or books.